FemiAdesola/fullstack-/README.md

 ![SinglePage](/img/Singleproduct.png)

-### Backend with swagger for Category and Order endpoint
+### Backend with azurewebsites for Category and Order endpoint

 ![Backend1](/img/Backend1.png)

-### Backend with swagger for Ordertem. product and review endpoint
+### Backend with azurewebsites for Ordertem. product and review endpoint

 ![Backend2](/img/Backend1.png)

-### Backend with swagger for user endpoint
+### Backend with azurewebsites for user endpoint

 ![User](/img/user.png)